 The audit process is described in the Audit Guide - Scheme Participants.
-Key requirements that apply to the audit of a DLA include:
+Key requirements that apply to the audit include:

-- Where an audit is required, you must engage an approved auditor from the Audit Panel. - You can only engage the same auditor for 3 consecutive audits. - Auditors must submit a DSW Submission Form Declaration of Liable Acquisitions to us prior to audit. - Auditors must abide by the Audit Services Panel Agreement. - Auditors must declare any conflicts of interest.

-Non-market acquisitions include non-market purchases and supply of generation by a retailer as described in Sections 4.3 and 4.4.
+- Where an audit is required, you must engage an approved auditor from the Audit Panel. - You can only engage the same auditor for 3 consecutive audits. - Auditors must submit a DSW Submission Form Scheme Participants to us prior to audit. - Auditors must abide by the Audit Services Panel Agreement. - Auditors must declare any conflicts of interest h Non-market acquisitions include non-market purchases and non-market supply of generation by a retailer as described in Section 4.2.